intento/intento-api/delegated_credentials.md

 #### 4. Download a service account key file (in JSON).

+Save the JSON file with a service account credentials.

-#### 5. Upload the service account credentials to Intento.
+#### 5. Send your service account credentials to Intento.

-Right now it is possible using Intento API and curl commands, later we’ll add it into the user interface.
+Right now it is possible to add delegated credentials using Intento API and curl commands, later we’ll add it into the user interface.
 Or you can send us the service account key file, and we’ll do it for you.

-#### 6. Get a list of available delegated credentials.

-`curl -XGET -H "apikey: $YOUR_API_KEY" "https://api.inten.to/delegated_credentials"`

-If you didn’t add any delegated credentials before, so the list is empty:

-`[]`

-#### 7. Send your service account credentials to Intento.

 Choose a name for the credentials (you will use this name in the requests to let the system know which credentials to use) and put it into `credential_id` field.